 Early childhood is the most critical time in a person’s growth.
 Because of this, parents and families need resources to make informed decisions about child care and their early learning options.
-Oregon’s Quality Rating and Improvement System (shorthand: QRIS) provides these resources and is a shining example of how Oregon is working to improve child care so that it serves a dynamic role in preparing children for school.
+Oregon’s Quality Rating and Improvement System (QRIS) now called Spark, provides these resources and is a shining example of how Oregon is working to improve child care so that it serves a dynamic role in preparing children for school.

-More specifically, Oregon’s QRIS raises the quality and consistency of chld care and learning programs, and improves the professional development of early childhood educators through training and incentives.
+More specifically, Spark raises the quality and consistency of child care and learning programs, and improves the professional development of early childhood educators through training and incentives.
 It is a key component of Oregon’s early learning plan, and designed to align and build upon other key early learning initiatives.